Gnafu/cerco-doc/source/preface.rst

 About this doc
 --------------

-This document provides information about the CERCO project software architecture.
+This document provides information about the OpenDataNetwork (formerly CERCO) project software architecture.

 It will explain how the various application within the project will integrate, and how data is flowing between applications.

-This documentation *does not* contain installation, deploy and configuration details, since these topics are covered by another set of documents.
+This documentation also contains installation, deploy and configuration details.

 License Information